 "Lilliana.
 Such a pretty name for a very pretty little girl.
 Do you know where you are?"
 He asked her as the nurse watched both the girl and the doctor, the child's eyes scanned the room and the nurse shuddered as the girls eyes found hers.

 "In a hospital."
-Lilliana answered in a soft voice that sounded alien coming from the girl, the doctor smiled and took a candy out of his pocket and gave it to her, beaming in pride at the effort the girl made to speak.
+Lilliana answered in a soft voice that sounded alien coming from the girl, the doctor smiled and took a candy out of his pocket and gave it to her beaming in pride at the effort the girl made to speak.

 "Very good," The doctor said and he smiled at her.
-"You have a pretty voice too little lady, now there is a Police Officer here to see you, he will have to ask some very hard questions of you, if you get tired you just tell me then we can stop and let you rest."
+"You have a pretty voice too little lady, now there is a Police Officer here to see you.
+He will have to ask some very hard questions of you, if you get tired you just tell me then we can stop and let you rest."

 "That is a nice friend you have there, does he have a name?"
-The police man said and pointed at the toy cat as she watched the tree adults in the room.
+The police man said and pointed at the toy cat as she watched the three adults in the room.
 She held up the gray striped cat with the orange ribbon tied around it's neck to show the officer and he smiled at it, appreciating that the girl trusted him to share her toy.

 "Well, your little friend looks a lot like my cat, his name is Pete.
 Think we can call him that?"
-The officer said, not being condescending, but just making casual conversation to build trust from the little girl.
+The officer said, not being condescending but just making casual conversation to build trust from the little girl.
 The girl nodded and hugged the toy close to her, her eyes scanning the room again a lost expression forming on her face as she looked around.

 "How old are you Lilliana?"
 The officer asked her politely and she held up five fingers to tell him her age, she looked seriously at the man who spoke and slowly opened her hand toward the doctor to indicate her desire for another taffy.

 "I am glad I filled my pocket with these at the Nurse's Station, you may empty my pocket by the end of this visit."
-The doctor said and placed a candy into her palm, and the girl put it into her mouth and began chewing on the treat.
+The doctor said and placed a candy into her palm, the girl put it into her mouth and began chewing on the treat.

 "You have the prettiest eyes Lilliana," the officer said and she looked up at him.
 "Someday men are going to throw themselves at you just to get you to smile."

 "Well, I am the authority on how people look, and you look like a nice and honest girl who will be very brave and answer all my questions.
 Think you can do that for me?"
-The officer asked and took a notepad out of his pocket, opening it and setting it on his bed as he pushed the button on a pen to begin taking notes.
+The officer asked and took a notepad out of his pocket, opening it and setting it on her bed as he pushed the button on a pen to begin taking notes.